New from Poetry in Motion Films:

 help.

-The Philosophical Self-Inquiry Group of Pittsburgh, PA is a group aimed at
+The Philosophical Self-Inquiry Groups are aimed at

-implementing maximum systems of self-discovery -- an approach which can be
+implementing maximum systems of self-discovery an approach which can be

 duplicated anywhere by finding a few people to work with.
 See FirstKnowThyself.org for examples.